MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

     1. Select **Execute** to commit the change

-## Use a database management tool to view the data
+## Connect to the database and view the data

 1. Go back to the GitHub Codespace for the project, select the SQLTools extension, and then select **Local database** to connect.